-- (d) Responsibilities and duties of the Licensee of Record for Business Licenses - 1.
-All business licenses are issued to the applicant for licensure who is a master plumber or master gas fitter.
-Business licenses are not transferable. - 2.
-Once licensed, the master plumber or master gas fitter who is considered the licensee on record for the business is required to ensure that: - a. all plumbing and gas fitting work performed by the business is accomplished by individuals with valid, current licenses; and - b. all licensees comply with the requirements of 248 CMR 3.00 to 11.00. - (e) Changes in the Licensee of Record for Businesses licensed by the Board. - 1.
-Routine changes and expiration of the licensee of record's license - a.
-To withdraw as licensee of record from a business, a licensee must immediately notify the Board in writing and return all business licenses. - b.
-So long as all other individuals performing plumbing or gas fitting for the business are validly licensed, the business may continue operating so long as a new application for a business license is filed by a licensed master plumber or gas fitter, as the case may be, within fifteen (15) days of the withdrawal of the licensee of record.
-The business may not continue to operate after sixty (60) days or if the Board denies this application, whichever comes first. - c.
-In the event the qualifying officer's master license expires, the business may treat the expiration date as the equivalent of the date of withdrawal of the licensee of record from the business, however, any work performed by the master licensee with an expired license may lead to such disciplinary action as allowed by law. - 2.
-Discipline against the licensee of record - a.
+- b.
+So long as all other individuals performing plumbing or gas fitting for the business are validly licensed, the business may continue operating so long as a new application for a business license is filed by a licensed master plumber or gas fitter, as the case may be, within 15 days of the withdrawal of the licensee of record.
+The business may not continue to operate after 60 days or if the Board denies this application, whichever comes first. - c.
+In the event the qualifying officer's master license expires, the business may treat the expiration date as the equivalent of the date of withdrawal of the licensee of record from the business, however, any work performed by the master licensee with an expired license may lead to such disciplinary action as allowed by law.

+2. Discipline Against the Licensee of Record.

+- a.
 Any discipline against a licensee of record shall be considered discipline against the business, discipline against the business shall likewise apply against the licensee of record. - b.
-Should the license of the licensee of record be suspended or revoked, the business may not operate in the plumbing or gas fitting industry until such time as the suspension or revocation is lifted or a new license is granted by the Board by application of a new licensee of record. - 3.
-Death of the licensee of record - a.
-In the event its licensee of record dies, a business must notify the Board in writing of said death within fifteen (15) days. - b.
-So long as all other individuals performing plumbing or gas fitting of the business are validly licensed, the business may continue operating for sixty (60) days.
-For good cause shown, the Board may extend this period. - (2) Apprentices. - (a) General Provisions - 1.
-No person shall work as an Apprentice unless he or she has been issued a license by the Board.
-Applicants for the Apprentice license must:
+Should the license of the licensee of record be suspended or revoked, the business may not operate in the plumbing or gas fitting industry until such time as the suspension or revocation is lifted or a new license is granted by the Board by application of a new licensee of record.

+3. Death of the Licensee of Record.

+- a.
+In the event its licensee of record dies, a business must notify the Board in writing of said death within 15 days. - b.
+So long as all other individuals performing plumbing or gas fitting of the business are validly licensed, the business may continue operating for 60 days.
+For good cause shown, the Board may extend this period.

+(2) Apprentices.

+(a) General Provisions.